eugene-eeo/orchid/README.md

     $ cd totally-legit-music
     $ orchid

-Ideally ran in a terminal with size 50x10 and with the excellent [Iosevka Term](https://github.com/be5invis/Iosevka) font, although Envy Code R works as well.
+Ideally ran in a terminal with size 50x10 (you could run it on something larger, but it doesn't respond to larger/smaller sizes) and with the excellent [Iosevka Term](https://github.com/be5invis/Iosevka) font, although Envy Code R works as well.
 Note on OSX: for some reason images are only properly displayed on screen-256 (at least for me).
 YMMV.